tidymodels/infer/cran-comments.md

 ## infer 0.5.3

 This release fixes failing CRAN checks related to long-double support.
+This submission is a resubmission following an automated pretest failure related to visual testing failures on the most recent R-devel version.

 ## Test environments
 * local OS X install, R 4.0.2